 Publication content

-The following 5 focus segments prioritised in the EO Roadmap are the areas of greatest opportunity for the Australian space sector:
+The following 5 focus segments prioritised in the Roadmap were considered the areas of greatest opportunity for the Australian space sector:

 1. Australian EO missions and payloads